kingco6ra/kubeway/README.md

 ## Conclusion

-With Kubectl-Forwarder, you gain a powerful tool that simplifies the process of developing and testing applications within Kubernetes by providing easy access to your services.
-Whether you're debugging a local application or integrating multiple services, Kubectl-Forwarder streamlines your workflow.
+With **kubeway**, you gain a powerful tool that simplifies the process of developing and testing applications within Kubernetes by providing easy access to your services.
+Whether you're debugging a local application or integrating multiple services, **kubeway** streamlines your workflow.